 What I learned

 I've learned the process of creating a product from an idea as well as how to make and ship an iOS app to the app store.
-I also learned that although you might run into problems when creating an app, never take the shortcut, and never write sloppy code because later on, it will make things a lot more difficult.
+I also learned that although you might run into problems when creating an app, never take the shortcut, because later on, it will make things a lot more difficult.

 What's next for Time Flex